 Winter is the big season in the Canary Islands.
 From October until well into April, to escape the cold weather, thousands of tourists, mostly from Northern Europe, arrive in search of mild weather, more hours of sunshine and activities to do.
 However, January in Gran Canaria is a unique experience that you should experience at least once in your life.
+If you don’t know what to do in January on the Canary Islands, keep reading!

 With the end of the Christmas holidays and the beginning of the New Year, activity on the island, although it may not seem like it, doesn’t slow down and continues to offer us all its enchantment and endless possibilities to enjoy it and have a great time.